 | Best for | P2P + light banking | P2P + checkout | all-in-one for gig workers |

 Venmo is built for P2P + light banking and PayPal is built for P2P + checkout.
 Pick the one whose primary use case matches yours.
-If you want pay advances up to $1,000 at 0% APR, 2.5% APY savings, and zero-fee crypto in the same app, Kronos beats both.
+If you want 2.5% APY savings, gig earnings tracking, and zero-fee crypto in the same app, Kronos beats both.

 Venmo wins for P2P + light banking; PayPal wins for P2P + checkout.
-For gig workers wanting all four products (advance + savings + crypto + debit) in one app, Kronos beats both.
+For gig workers wanting savings + crypto + debit + earnings tracking in one app, Kronos beats both.

 Of the three: Kronos Pro pays 2.5% APY on the full balance with no conditions; Venmo minimal; PayPal ~3.7%.

 Venmo: spread.
 PayPal: spread + PYUSD.
-Kronos: 30+ coins with $0 platform fee on Pro via licensed partner Bridge.
+Kronos: 30+ coins with $0 platform fee on Pro via our licensed partners.